stevenmcsorley/BlitzJune2015/README.md

 Jquery for the scroll to target transitions.

-The Bootstrap Caropusel has been moderatly modified to seperate the captions along with some modifyied CSS3 transistions to enable a fade transistion on the slides instead of the deafult slide to the left.
+The Bootstrap Carousel has been moderatly modified to seperate the captions along with some modifyied CSS3 transistions to enable a fade transistion on the slides instead of the deafult slide to the left.